odea-project/qAlgorithms/report/report.md

 @todo relation of DQSmin to DQS
 // end outdated

-**3) Deviation of Median and Mean**
+**3+4) Deviation of Median and Mean**
 In a perfect normal distribution, the mean and median are identical.
 To account for deviations, error thresholds are defined based on the established process parameters.
-For deviations in the scan dimension, a discrepancy of up to six is deemed acceptable.
+Test 3) checks for deviations in the scan dimension, a discrepancy of up to six is deemed acceptable.
 This is equal to the largest tolerated gap during the binning step.
-For mz deviations, the mean centroid error times two is accepted.
+Test 4) checks for mz deviations, the mean centroid error times two is accepted.
-This allows both values to be at the fringe of their respective extension and still be counted. (@gerrit: explain what you are investigating with this test. and discuss the results from it)
+This allows both values to be at the fringe of their respective extension and still be counted. (@gerrit: explain what you are investigating with this test. and discuss the results from it) If either condition is not fulfilled, it is possible that the generated bin encompasses multiple bins and/or noise, leading to a skewed distribution

-**4) Points Outside the 4-sigma Interval**
+**5) Points Outside the 3-sigma Interval**
 This functions as a simple test for normality and too-heavy scattering.
-At 4 sigma, the likelihood of a point being part of a normally distributed sample is orders of magnitude lower than the 1% error margin used to calculate the critical value during binning.
+At 3 sigma, the likelihood of a point being part of a normally distributed sample is orders of magnitude lower than the 1% error margin used to calculate the critical value during binning.

+**6) DQSB below 0.5**
+If the DQSB is less than 0.5, points in the bin are on average closer to a point outside of the bin than other bin members.
+Since the DQSB is calculated using the internal deviation and distances to points outside of the bin, either very high internal deviation or very high noise levels (or both) can be the cause for a very low DQSB.

+**7) Correctly Separated Point Within Critical Distance** This condition depends on test condition 2).
+It performs the same operation, but calculates the critical value using the binsize instead of the binsize plus one.
+Only bins which do not fulfill condition 2) are considered.
+If this condition is positive, there exists a point with a distance to any other point in the bin below the critical distance.
+However, upon adding this point to the bin, the change in critical value will lead to this distance being too great and the bin being split again.
+A bin for which this condition is true could possibly benefit from slightly increasing the estimated centroid error, but should not be considered an undesireable grouping.

 <b> Issues after binning: </b>
 Images of common undesired outputs/elements that need to be cleaned up: